 The culmination of this project resulted in the publication of The Neighborhood of Saturdays: Memories of a Multi-Ethnic Community on Indianapolis' South Side.
 This project was funded in part through a Venture Grant from the IUPUI Solution Center and through donations from many generous community residents.
 We also had invaluable support from the IUPUI Center for Service and Learning and the IUPUI Department of Anthropology.

 In Spring 2020, students enrolled in our community research class set out to update the story of the near Southside.
 Despite the fact that our fieldwork was cut short by the pandemic, students completed several digital projects.
 They created a website about the Old Southside and two videos featuring walking tours of different areas in the community.
-The Old Southside Neighborhood Video Tour recounts the stories of many of the fondly remember landmarks that we learned about from community residents.
+The Old Southside Neighborhood Video Tour recounts the stories of many of the fondly remembered landmarks that we learned about from community residents.
 The other video covers the history of the South Meridian Street Business District from McCarty St. to Morris St. The students also created a website with old maps and photos and other artifacts documenting the history of South Meridian St., and a website on the history of the Concord Neighborhood Center, the oldest continuously operating community center in Indianapolis.

 News About the Collection